Coronavirus Q&A: A Legal Resource Guide for Employers

 The guidance states that “FMLA protects eligible employees who are incapacitated by a serious health condition, as may be the case with the flu where complications arise, or who are needed to care for covered family members who are incapacitated by a serious health condition.
 Leave taken by an employee for the purpose of avoiding exposure to the flu would not be protected under FMLA.”

-Does the employer have to provide employees leave to take care of children sent home from school or otherwise provide paid leave?
+Does the employer have to provide employees leave to take care of children sent home

 At this time, no federal law requires an employer to provide non-government employees who take off from work to care for healthy children, and employers are not required by federal law to provide leave to employees caring for dependents who have been dismissed from school or child care.
 That being said, the DOL encourages employers to “review their leave policies to consider providing increasing flexibility to their employees and their families” “given the potential for significant illness under some pandemic influenza scenarios.”